aaoswego/fluffy-octo-sniffle/replit.md

 ## Overview

-This is a Flask-based web application that creates personalized, gamified learning experiences.
-Users input a topic they want to learn, their familiarity level, and available time.
+This is a Flask-based web application that creates personalized, gamified learning experiences with two main modes:

+1. **Normal Learning**: Users input a topic they want to learn, their familiarity level, and available time.
 The app uses OpenAI's GPT model to generate structured learning content with sections, key points, and interactive quizzes to reinforce learning.

+2. **Interview Preparation**: Users paste a job description and company name to receive 20 AI-generated interview questions tailored to the position, helping them prepare for technical and behavioral interview scenarios.

 ## User Preferences